Rob--W/zipinfo.js/README.md

 - filename - string - the name of the entry (e.g. "dir/file.txt").
 - uncompressedSize - number - the size of the entry in the zip file.

+### ZipInfo.runGetEntriesOverHttp
+Querying the list of files in a zip file requires only a small part of the zip file.
+This method implements the logic as described by the section "Optimization: minimize fetch" (below).
+See the JSDoc comment in the source code for documentation.

+There are three examples that uses `ZipInfo.runGetEntriesOverHttp` to fetch the actual file in an optimized way:

+- `zipinfo_browser.js` - exports `ZipInfo.getRemoteEntries` (see below) for
+  browser environments.
+- `zipinfo_greasemonkey.js` - exports `ZipInfo.getRemoteEntries` (see below)
+  for GreaseMonkey scripts.
+- `test-ZipInfo.js`, the whole test containing `ZipInfo.runGetEntriesOverHttp`.
+  This unit test shows the expected behavior of `ZipInfo.runGetEntriesOverHttp`.

+Typically you do not want to use this method directly, but include `zipinfo_browser.js` after `zipinfo.js` and then use `zipinfo.getRemoteEntries`.

+### ZipInfo.getRemoteEntries
+This method is only available after loading `zipinfo_browser.js` (for browsers) or `zipinfo_greasemonkey.js` (for cross-origin access in GreaseMonkey scripts).

+The method takes two parameters: The URL (string) that provides the zip file, and a callback that will be called with the result of `ZipInfo.getEntries` (even if the response is invalid).

 ## Example

 See `test/test-ZipInfo.js` for some examples in Node.js.